Send us a message

 Glanvilles is independently regulated by the Solicitors Regulation Authority (SRA).

-If you would like further advice about changing property ownership, please do not hesitate to contact one of our offices in Chichester, Fareham, or Havant.
+If you would like further advice about changing property ownership, please do not hesitate to contact one of our offices in Chichester, Fareham, Havant or Petworth.
 Our approachable understanding and expert team would be very happy to help.